pjbakker/flexible-seo-hugo/README.md

 The theme will look for the theme parts in *layouts/partials/navs/*, *layouts/partials/headers/*, and *layouts/partials/footers/* accordingly.
 For instance, with `nav = "simple"`, it will look for *layouts/partials/navs/simple.html*.

+### Supported footer styles

+The following footer styles are included:

+* `simple`, just a copyright statement and the option to have a limited number of links in the footer.
+Links are taken from .Params.footerLinks.
+* `bar_with_2_columns`, a gray bar at the bottom with two columns (left aligned and right aligned).
+Links are taken from .Params.footerLinksColumn1 and .Params.footerLinksColumn2.

 ## Breadcrumbs

 By default a breadcrumb bar is shown at the top of each page other than Home.
 You can disable showing the breadcrumb bar at a site or page level by setting `showBreadcrumbs` to `false`.